Do You Have Detergent Build-up in Your Cloth Diapers?

 3. Adjust Your Wash Routine

-Once everything is clean and clear of soap build-up, adjusting your routine will be vital to avoid the problem from happening again.
+Once everything is clean, adjusting your routine is crucial to prevent the problem from recurring.

 Conclusion